TuxVinyards/qqX/README.md

 But Qemu front-ends are often enterprise orientated and based on LibVirt, which can be quite abstract and complex.

-Whilst beneath Gnome Boxes' paradoxically polished and simple general user interface, even something basic like moving the VM folder contains a huge learning curve.
+Whilst beneath Gnome Boxes' paradoxically polished and simple general user interface, even something basic like moving the VM folder contains a whole learning curve.
 Forget anything more unless you wish to become an expert in xml, gnome3 & vala : <https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads>

 Quickemu, on the other hand, is a capable and straightforward script.
 Much easier for community contributions.
 Much easier to edit and easy to fix ....